Anal vein thrombosis recurs repeatedly

 If the pain is severe, bleeding occurs, the swelling does not subside, the area becomes inflamed, or the thrombosis recurs regularly.
 A medical examination is also necessary if hemorrhoids, anal fissures, or anal abscesses are suspected.

-CANNEFF® SUP Suppositories combine cannabidiol (CBD) and hyaluronic acid in a medically sensible formulation.
+CANNEFF® SUP Suppositories combine cannabidiol (CBD) and hyaluronic acid in a medically effective formulation.
 Both active ingredients work simultaneously:

 - anti-inflammatory